-Mitchell Gold, Chair-man and Cofounder of Mitchell Gold + Bob Williams, along with his business partner Bob Williams, President and Cofounder, disrupted the furniture industry before the word was even fashionable.
+Mitchell Gold, Chair-man and Cofounder, along with his business partner Bob Williams, President and Cofounder, disrupted the furniture industry before the word was even fashionable.
 From the moment they introduced their own line, they broke barriers by offering lifetime warranties on products and delivering goods within 30 days, breaking all industry standards.
-They introduced bold fabrics on upholstered dining chairs and prewashed denim and khaki from the fashion industry on sofas, which no other company was doing.
+They introduced beautiful bold fabrics on upholstered dining chairs and prewashed denim and khaki from the fashion industry on sofas, which no other company was doing.
 They were environmentally conscious from inception and boldly made high fashion design while keeping comfort and value top priorities.
 This was just the beginning for the dynamic duo.

 FROM THE START

 The dynamic design duo changed the furniture industry forever.
-Together they created more than just a company: They created a platform for doing good, from taking care of their customers, employees and their families to giving back to their local community like supporting animal rescue and the Catawba County Humane Society, the communities of our Signature Stores across the country, and to the world at large.
+Together they created more than just a company: They created a platform for doing good, from taking care of their customers, employees and their families to giving back to their local community, the communities of our Signature Stores across the country, and to the world at large.

 Mitchell and Bob started the company in 1989 in the beautiful, rural town of Taylorsville, North Carolina, where it remains today.
 Thirty years later, the two business partners head an internationally renowned brand headquartered in a million-square-feet modern factory.